fsmiamoto/TM4C1294_Bare_IAR9/Projects/lab_01/README.md

 #define SYS_CLK_FREQ (120000000UL)
 ```

-Therefore, we need to find an optimal number of cycles to call the macro `waitFor` with that should yield a wait of about 1 second.
+Therefore, we need to find an optimal number of cycles - considering the system
+frequency of 120 MHz - to pass to `waitFor` such that we get a wait of about 1 second.

-For that, I've performed some experimentation with adding a logging breakpoint and observing the generated logs.
+For that, I've performed some experimentation with adding a log breakpoint and observing the generated logs:

 ![LogBreakpoint](https://user-images.githubusercontent.com/20388082/122680959-508cc800-d1c8-11eb-8b29-082bb61ef34c.png)

 ![Timings](https://user-images.githubusercontent.com/20388082/122680811-8aa99a00-d1c7-11eb-939d-82a6c96d9fdb.png)

 As we can see above, the logs are separated by about a second so I've tuned the value
-until a satisfactory result was obtained.
+until a satisfactory result was obtained:

 ```c
 #define ONE_SEC 4500000